 Patrick Diamond is Gwilym Gibbon Fellow at Nuffield College, Oxford, research director at Policy Network, and lecturer in public policy at Queen Mary University of London.
-Patrick is also an elected member of Southwark council.
-He is the former Head of Policy Planning in 10 Downing Street and senior policy adviser to the prime minister.
+Patrick is also a former elected member of Southwark council.
+He is the former head of policy planning at 10 Downing Street and senior policy adviser to the prime minister.
 Patrick spent 10 years as a special adviser in various roles at the heart of British government, including at 10 Downing Street, the Cabinet Office, the Northern Ireland Office, and the Equality and Human Rights Commission where he served as group director of strategy.
 His recent publications include: Beyond New Labour (with Roger Liddle, 2009); Social Justice in the Global Age (with Olaf Cramme, 2009); and Global Europe, Social Europe (with Anthony Giddens, 2006).

 Susan Hitch is manager of Lord Sainsbury of Turville’s pro bono programme, a governor of the Institute for Government and a board member of Centre for Cities and Policy Network.

 Vijay Riyait is secretary of Leicester West CLP, a councillor on Leicester city council, a member of Unite and a small business owner in the IT and software industry.
 He is a chartered engineer and member of the Institution of Engineering and Technology with a 20-year career spanning software development and applied research.
 He was chair of the North East Coalition for Asylum Rights which he helped to set up and build a broad range of coalition partners.
 He is an active member of the Leicester Sikh community and a school governor of a Leicester City Primary School.